natir/blog/content/long-read-misassemblies/index.md

 tags = ["long-read", "assembly", "evaluation", "misassemblies"]
 +++

-I think all the people who have ever done a genome assembly one day say: "Ok my assembly was cool, but now how I can be sure it's the best and it didn't contain many errors ?"
+I think that all the people who have ever done a genome assembly one day say: "Ok my assembly was cool, but now how I can be sure that it's the best and it don't contain a lot of errors ?"

 We have many technics to evaluate the quality of assembly (it isn't a complete review, sorry):
 - with only assembly information: